Friends of Waite Conservation Reserve

 – About the Reserve –

-The Waite Conservation Reserve, in the Adelaide Hills face area, belongs to the University of Adelaide. it was dedicated for conservation and the furtherance of scientific knowledge in 1992.
+The Waite Conservation Reserve, in the Adelaide Hills face area, belongs to the University of Adelaide.
+It was dedicated for conservation and the furtherance of scientific knowledge in 1992.
 Today the Waite Conservation Reserve is noted as one of the largest and best surviving examples of Grey Box Grassy Woodland in South Australia – a nationally threatened plant community.

 Home to more than 200 species of native plants as well as kangaroos, koalas and echidnas, it is a valuable asset of the University of Adelaide and the people of South Australia.
 The Reserve comprises 121 hectares, of which 110 hectares are under Heritage Agreement, protecting the native vegetation and wildlife in perpetuity.